decentralised-dataexchange/docs/consent-handling-in-ssi-agents.md

 In this solution we use a hyperledger indy based decentralised ledger, available at https://indy.igrant.io/.
 More details are provided in the second delivery (eSSIF-Lab: Trusted Digital Assistant -  Contributions to eSSIFLab and SSI).
 The actors, their roles are also covered in that deliverable.

 # Consent scenarios
-In the content of data exchange, attempts are made to align the terminologies as per MyData Operator (Ref.
+The various consent or agreement scenarios during an active data exchange for the reference case is given below.
+Attempts are made to align the terminologies as per MyData Operator (Ref.
 [6]).

 | Individual usage scenario  | Data Source |  Consent  | Data Using Service | Why consent or agreement |
 | ------------- | ------------- | ---------- | ------------- | ------------- |